Artifacts and Schemas

 Recent governance additions follow that split:

-- eval draft / eval record artifacts now carry a derived
+- standards feedback artifacts now carry a derived

-governanceobject so governance-touching review outcomes can be measured alongside the core outcome fields - operational check-ins carry both the per-run
+governanceobject so governance-touching review outcomes can be measured alongside the core outcome fields - operational summaries carry both the per-run

 Reference Artifact Types